-For the period of MC Commercial will replace Any part of the range which fails due to a defect in materials or workmanship.
-During this limited one-year warranty , MC Commercial will provide, free of charge , all labor and in-home service to replace the defective part.
+For the period of MC Commercial will replace One year Any part of the range which fails due to a defect in materials or workmanship.
+During this From the date limited one-year warranty, MC Commercial will provide, free of charge, all labor and of the original in-home service to replace the defective part. purchase